 Ease of Use

-When switching between splitboards of different lengths, we recommend adjusting the camming tail connector at home and not in the cold, at the trailhead, while your friends wait (sorry for that amigos).
+When switching between splitboards of different lengths, we recommend adjusting the camming tail connector at home and not in the cold at the trailhead while your friends wait.
 It is a bit cumbersome to adjust the length properly, but this is really not a problem because after you fit it to your splitboard once, you shouldn't have to adjust it again.
 Additionally, because adjusting the camming tail connector requires specific manipulations of the tail material, it is very secure and unlikely to work its way loose.
-Although we had to tighten the tail connector once because our initial adjustment was not tight enough, once properly adjusted, we never experienced any issues with the tail connector.
+Once the proper length is selected to achieve the optimum tension on the ski, it holds the skins securely on the splitboard.

 Glue and Glop

 If skins don't stick to your base, they are worthless, and the glue is the unsung hero of skins.
 Unless the owner maintains extreme vigilance, the glue magically collects all manner of dog hair, dust, pine needles, and dirt.
-After a solid two months of use, the G3 Universal skin glue is performing as well as it did when was brand new.
-We have kept them clean of contaminants, but we have also used them in South American huts and driven home from the trailhead stuffed awkwardly in wet packs, to be left there overnight when the Apres Asado went late.
+After a solid few months of use, the Universal skin glue performs as well as it did when it was brand new.
+We've kept them clean of contaminants but have also used them in South American huts and driven home from the trailhead stuffed awkwardly in wet packs, to be left there overnight when the Apres Asado went late.
 G3 deserves credit for finding a glue formula that is non-toxic and still functions well.